everitt257/MLbasics/BP_miscs.md

 > - Question and answer with neural networks researcher *Yann LeCun*

 Indeed, we should not let the lack of a full theory stop us.
 We have powerful tool at hand, and can make a lot of of progress with these tools.

+All of this will be uploaded to a jupyter notebook for consistency.